kozarovv/PS2-Netemu-Selector/README.markdown

 ##Build

-- Same requirements like originall installer but require custom ps2_netemu.self files to be added before pkg compilation.
+- Same requirements like originall installer but require custom ps2_netemu.self files to be added, and empty.txt to be removed, before pkg compilation.

 ## Credits